Should You Go or Stay? How to Decide About Holiday Travel When You Have an Elderly or Chronically Ill Pet

 If this blog resonated with you, I’d be glad to offer a free 20-minute consultation so you can see if I might be the right fit to support you through this season whether you’re navigating difficult choices, grief, or simply trying to care for your pet (and yourself) with a little more compassion.

-Dr. Christine Henry is a licensed psychologist and an animal lover.
-She specializes in working with other “Pet People” who are working through past trauma, grief, religious trauma and are neurodivergent or highly sensitive people.
+Dr. Christine Henry is a licensed psychologist and long-time animal lover.
+She specializes in supporting fellow “Pet People” who are navigating trauma, grief, religious trauma, neurodivergence, or are highly sensitive people.